How to Use Chrome Dev Tools to Find Performance Bottlenecks

 <link rel="preconnect" href="https://scotchresources.com">

-Note: On secure connections, this could still take some time, hence must be used within 10 seconds else the browser automatically closes the connection and all that early connection work goes to waste.
+On secure connections, this could still take some time, so it must be used within 10 seconds or else the browser will automatically close the connection and all the early connection work goes to waste.

 Performance is like a long train, with multiple separate coaches yet similar and united in purpose.
 In testing, one must pay attention to the little wins that cumulatively increase application speed and result in a better experience for the end user.